ton-offline-storage/ton-airgap-client/README.md

 # ton-airgap-client

+This is an online part of TON Air Gap Client, supposed to work on an online android device

+It broadcasts transactions to the network.
+To create and sign transactions, use [Offline client]

+## Usage

-You can download APK release and install on android device, or work with project in Android studio
+Download latest APK release and install on android device